AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 environments that pull in test packages in preference to released ones, so they can test a package before releasing it for general use.

 You can change the packages search path in several ways.
-A common way is to set the REZ_PACKAGES_PATH environment variable.
+A common way is to set the :envvar:`REZ_PACKAGES_PATH` environment variable.

 .. tip::